 During 2017 ransomware was a word that you would struggle to avoid – with headline-worthy attacks breaching networks across the globe, affecting the likes of Renault, Telefonica and on more than one occasion, the NHS.
-Notable ransomware attack WannaCry infected around 300,000 organizations in 150 countries in just a three-day period.
+Notable ransomware attack WannaCry infected around 300,000 organisations in 150 countries in just a three-day period.

 Ransomware speeding ahead of the competition